ynput/ayon-documentation/website/docs/addon_maya_ornatrix_admin.md

 ## Maya Addon Setting for Ornatrix Maya

 ### Creators

+At present, we support two Orantrix product types.
+You can let artists create these products by enabling them in the Maya create settings.

 - `ayon+settings://maya/create/CreateOxRig`
 - `ayon+settings://maya/create/CreateOxCache`

 ![](assets/maya/admin/ornatrix_creators.png)

 ### Validators

+Currently, we provide content validation for the two Orantrix product types.
+You can enable these validations, set them as optional to let artists skip them when publishing, or deactivate them if needed.

 - `ayon+settings://maya/publish/ValidateOrnatrixRigContent`
 - `ayon+settings://maya/publish/ValidateOrnatrixCacheContent`